-The mainstream media’s abundant support for the students in Parkland and the minimal support for Black youth, who are affected by it the most is evident.
+Many were shocked by this tragedy, despite the fact that we live in a society that was built on a foundation of gun violence; the genocide of Native Americans, built on the backs of kidnapped, enslaved and abused black people, and where the “right to bear arms” really applies to those who aren’t Black and Brown.
+The mainstream media’s abundant support for the students in Parkland and the minimal support for black youth, who are affected by it the most is evident.
 This movement against gun violence has been deemed a “new wave of student activism” when Black students have been rallying against gun violence for generations yet continue to be seen as “divisive” and “violent” for directing attention to how gun violence affects Black communities.

 “I represent the African-American women who are victims of gun violence, who are simply statistics instead of vibrant, beautiful girls full of potential.
 For far too long, these black girls and women have been just numbers.
 I am here to say never again for those girls too.” – Naomi Wadler

-As an advocate for intersectionality and womanism, it is key to uplift young Black female voices as well as use my privilege as someone who is light-skinned and doesn’t identify with the LGBTQ+ community to uplift dark-skinned Black women, and queer and trans POC.
+As an advocate for Black feminism, it is key to uplift young Black female voices as well as use my privilege as someone who is light-skinned and doesn’t identify with the LGBTQ+ community to uplift dark-skinned Black women, and Black people in the LGBTQ+ community.

-Being a young Black girl participating in this movement for gun violence prevention, I am recognizing the Black American children before me who have put their lives on the line to end gun related violence in their communities.
+Being a young Black girl participating in this, I am recognizing the Black American children before me who have put their lives on the line to end gun related violence in their communities.